specs-feup/LAT-Lara-Autotuning-Tool/README.md

 ##### Properties
  - `next` - The next value to be returned, this starts equal to `start` and goes until it becomes greater than `stop`, or smaller, if the step is negative;
- - `start` - The initial value for the variable;
+ - `start` - The initial value for the variable, **inclusive**;
- - `stop` - The last value for the variable;
+ - `stop` - The last value for the variable, **exclsuive**;
  - `step` - The increment to the current value to obtain the next.
 Default is 1;
- - `callback` - An optional function that receives the value of `next` and can generate another value from that.
+ - `callback` - An optional function that generates the value of `next` and that receives the next element in the list.
 This is useful for mathematical expressions, returning non-numeric values, ...

 ##### Methods
  - `LatVarRange(name, start, stop, step, callback)` - Constructor, `step` and `callback` are optional.